cubiio/samatkins.me/content/post/command-line-git-aliases.md

 fi
 ```

-My preference is to keep all my aliases in `.bash_profile` for forward compatibility, if I stop using zsh or want to use these aliases on a Linux machine then I already have my bash profile file ready.
+My preference is to keep all my aliases in `.bash_profile` for forward compatibility.
+If I were to stop using zsh or want to use these aliases on a Linux machine then I already have my bash profile file ready.

 I hope this is helpful in setting up some of your own aliases and saving a few keystrokes each day.